 Other meteorological conditions or threats as determined by HSEMA

 When the NWS predicts extreme cold weather conditions, HSEMA will convene a conference call with staff from DHS, DBH, the Department of Health (DOH), the Office of the City Administrator (OCA), the Deputy Mayor for Health and Human Services (DMHHS), and others as necessary to decide whether current or predicted conditions necessitate activating a Cold Emergency Alert and if so, to determine whether specific interventions are necessary given the anticipated weather conditions.
-Interventions may include, but are not limited to, the operation of Warming Sites (utilized by anyone needing respite from the cold – e.g., people experiencing prolonged power outages), measures to protect unsheltered residents unwilling or unable to come inside, and coordination of services for other vulnerable populations (e.g., seniors).
+Interventions may include, but are not limited to, the operation of Warming Sites (utilized by anyone needing respite from the cold – e.g., people experiencing prolonged power outages), the deployment of warming buses, measures to protect unsheltered residents unwilling or unable to come inside, and coordination of services for other vulnerable populations (e.g., seniors).

+2.3 Communicating Shifts in Operations

+To expedite communication during alerts and cold weather emergencies, especially when there is multiple or overlapping emergency events, ICH recommends standard templates for quickly communicating the following shifts in operations:

+Hours for Day/Drop-In Centers, Low Barrier Shelter, and Overflow/Seasonal Shelters

+Hours and Locations for Warming Buses or other Critical Infrastructure Supports, and

+Transportation Schedule Updates

+ICH and DHS will work collaboratively to design and establish templates for communicating shifts in operations by November 15, 2024.

 3. Emergency Shelter